casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 It was a modal melody, e.g. a melody following a single

-# Tuning the RNN with Deep Q Reinforcement Learning
+# Next Steps: Tuning the RNN with Deep Q Reinforcement Learning

 Implementation of the Magenta Deep Q Learning Music model created by Jaques et. al.(2017) using the authors own dataset (as described above) and customized musical theory rules in the reward function.